 Do employees who work on holidays earn overtime?

 There is no law that says employees must be paid extra for working on a holiday.
-In practice, some employer do provide overtime pay as an employee benefit.
-However, according to the FLSA’s overtime stipulations, “The FLSA does not require overtime pay for work on weekends, holidays, or regular days of rest, unless overtime is worked on such days.”
+In practice, some employer does provide overtime pay as an employee benefit.
+However, according to the FLSA’s overtime stipulations, “The FLSA does not require overtime pay for work on weekends, holidays, or regular days of rest unless overtime is worked on such days.”

 If paid time off has been established in an employee agreement, it must be upheld.
 On another note, if an employer has made such a policy, it is recommended that they apply the policy to all employees of the same classification in order to avoid a potential discrimination lawsuit.